MISSION AGENCIES: For Better or Worse

 Collaboration and Mission Drift

 Mission societies “turned the world upside down” (Acts 17:6).
-God has used the faithful gospel partnership of local churches and countless missionaries-known and unknown-to transform nations and people groups.
+God used the faithful gospel partnership of local churches and countless missionaries—known and unknown—to transform nations and people groups.
 In no small part, it is due to these labors that there are faithful believers in every country of the world.
 Both missionaries and their supporters gave sacrificially to the cause of the gospel.
 Many are men and women “of whom the world is not worthy” (Hebrews 11:38).

 Collaboration for the Gospel

 As a result of mission drift, the temptation may be to go to the opposite extreme and reject collaboration altogether.
 But we cannot do that!
 We need one another.
 The Bible and church history teach the value of collaboration.
-Indeed, collaboration is crucial for obeying the Great Commission.
-Therefore, first, we encourage local churches and potential missionaries to affirm the value of agencies and, where possible, partner with them to obey the Great Commission.
-The local church is the leading partner and should not abdicate its primary responsibility for missions.

 1. Theological and methodological convictions